 Where does it come from?

-While mica can be found across the world India holds a strong monopoly, making up 60% of global mica production.
+While mica can be found across the world, India holds a strong monopoly, making up 60% of global mica production.
 More specifically, the states of Jharkhand and Bihar in Eastern India account for roughly 25% of the global mica production, but both of these regions are rife with poverty.
 According to research published in 2013, 36.9% of the population in Jharkand and 33.7% in Bihar live below the poverty line, which means that slavery can easily enter the supply chain.
-Children become vulnerable as poverty drives them to seek work so that they support their family, whilst quarry owners also use high interest rate loans and violence to enslave families for generations.
+Children become vulnerable as poverty drives them to seek work so that they support their family, while quarry owners also use high interest rate loans and violence to enslave families for generations.
 Child labor is especially pervasive in India’s mica mining business and a huge amount of India’s mica production is unregulated, with the country ‘officially’ producing around 15,000 tonnes of crude and scrap mica a year but exporting 130,000 tones in 2011-2012.

 What mica mining looks like

 According to research center DanWatch, twelve out of sixteen international cosmetic companies don’t disclose where their mica comes from, but seven of them support standards that include combating child labor according to their official communication.
 The problem, as always, seems to come because mica is often sold to middlemen who do business with these larger companies.
 This gives cosmetics companies the ability to not be directly in contact with any child labor or slavery, in the hopes that no one will notice or that they can say they had no idea if people do.
 Brands that have been linked to India’s mica mines include Estée Lauder, MAC, Rimmel, Bobbi Brown, Clinique, Too Faced, Schwartzkopf, Intercos, Sun Chemicals, Tesco, Asda, BMW, Vauxhall, and Audi (as mica is also used to make glittery car paint).
-However one of the most notable is the world’s second-largest cosmetics company: L’Oréal.
+However one of the most notable is the world’s largest cosmetics company: L’Oréal.

 L’Oréal, who owns Maybelline, Lancôme, Garnier, Yves Saint Laurent Beauty, Kiehls, Urban Decay (a very well known cruelty-free brand) and more, buys mica through intermediaries such as the German company Merck and the Chinese company Kuncai.
 These companies are known as the biggest buyers in the area (and supply to the other companies listed above), and regularly source unethical mica: